 Dare to be average!

-One of the best chapter titles in all the annals of Chapterdom is Dr. Burns’s antidote to perfectionism “Dare To Be Average!” from the now-classic “Feeling Good: The New Mood Therapy.”
+One of the most amazing and provocative chapter titles in all the annals of Chapterdom is Dr. Burns’s antidote to perfectionism “Dare To Be Average!” from the now-classic “Feeling Good: The New Mood Therapy.”
 One of Dr. Burns’s many important contributions to CBT is teaching us to distinguish between what he calls “task perfection” and “self-perfection.”
 We may try very hard to achieve task perfection, and naturally be disappointed when if our performance fails to live up to our expectations.
 However, success or failure at a task does not make us a success or failure (or any other abstraction) as a person.
 In other words, our essence (whatever that is), our self is unaffected by our performance.

 Possibly a more interesting questions for CBTers, is CBT good for “high-performance” individuals such as Olympic athletes?
 Can Olympic athletes succeed as well by transforming “I absolutely MUST win the gold” into “Although I STRONGLY prefer to win the gold, it is not the end of the world if I do not.”